zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Developer-Programmer's-Guide.md

 ## 2.1 ZNodes

 Every node in a ZooKeeper tree is refered to as a `znode`.
+Znodes maintain a stat structure that includes version numbers for data changes, acl changes.
+The stat structure also has timestamps. __Each time a znode's data changes, the version number increases.
+For instance, whenever a client retrieves data, it also receives the version of the data.
+And when a client performs an update or a delete, it must supply the version of the data of the znode it is changing.
+If the version it supplies doesn't match the actual version of the data, the update will fail.__

 ### 2.1.1 Watches